tralawar/pure-react-carousel/README.md

 First, import the Carousel and CarouselThumbs components:

 ```
-import Carousel from 'your-package-name';
+import Carousel from 'pure-react-carousel';
-import CarouselThumbs from 'your-package-name/CarouselThumbs';
+import CarouselThumbs from 'pure-react-carousel/CarouselThumbs';

 function App() {
   const images = [